-- 2.49 Where a bilateral Confirmation could be replaced by matching by a financial market infrastructure, some customers may still wish to receive Confirmations for their records. - 2.50 The chart below sets out a decision tree to illustrate the assessment of whether a financial market infrastructure is likely to have and be able to match the same information as would normally be sent in a bilateral Confirmation. - 2.51 In addition to the bilateral Confirmation or matching of new trades, there are a number of possible post-trade events during the life of a repo that should be bilaterally confirmed or might be matched by a financial market infrastructure.
+2.50 Where a bilateral Confirmation could be replaced by matching by a financial market infrastructure, some customers may still wish to receive Confirmations for their records.

+- 2.51 The chart below sets out a decision tree to illustrate the assessment of whether a financial market infrastructure is likely to have and be able to match the same information as would normally be sent in a bilateral Confirmation. - 2.52 In addition to the bilateral Confirmation or matching of new trades, there are a number of possible post-trade events during the life of a repo that should be bilaterally confirmed or might be matched by a financial market infrastructure.
 These are summarised in Table 4.
-The general rule on whether to bilaterally confirm or otherwise match a post-trade life-cycle event is whether it results in a material change in the economic terms of the trade.

-- 2.52 Some life-cycle events can result in a new trade.
-In these cases, it is best practice to cross-reference the terminated and new trades in a bilateral Confirmation of the new trade, using the trade identifier code of the terminated trade. - 2.53 Some life-cycle events may be confirmed bilaterally using processes and systems that are separate from the process and system that generated the original Confirmation.
+The general rule on whether to bilaterally confirm or otherwise match a post-trade life-cycle event is whether it results in a material change in the economic terms of the trade. - 2.53 Some life-cycle events can result in a new trade.
+In these cases, it is best practice to cross-reference the terminated and new trades in a bilateral Confirmation of the new trade, using the trade identifier code of the terminated trade. - 2.54 Some life-cycle events may be confirmed bilaterally using processes and systems that are separate from the process and system that generated the original Confirmation.
 This is likely to be the case for: - margin payments, transfers and substitution of margin securities; - corporate events; - compensatory payments.

-Table 4: Overview of repo trade lifecycle events Life-cycle event Is Confirmation required?
-Notes early termination of open, evergreen repo YES extension of extendible repo YES rerating of open, evergreen repos YES increase/decrease of open repo YES If this event results in the booking of a new trade, the bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. rerating of floating-rate repos YES rerating of index-linked/floating-rate collateral YES rolling a trade (close and reopen) YES The bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. confirming collateral on forward repo YES Repricing/Adjustment under GMRA 2000 4(j) & 4(k) or GMRA 2011 4(k) & 4(l) YES The bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. substitution of collateral YES If this event results in the booking of a new trade, the bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. margin maintenance NO Advance notice and subsequent payments/transfers INO Advance notice and subsequent reporting will be provided but this is a manufactured payments NO different process to Confirmation. corporate events NO different process to commination.
+Table 4: Overview of repo trade lifecycle events Is Life-cycle event Confirmation required?
+Notes early termination of open, evergreen repo YES extension of extendible repo YES rerating of open, evergreen repos YES increase/decrease of open repo YES If this event results in the booking of a new trade, the bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. rerating of floating-rate repos YES rerating of index-linked/floating-rate collateral YES rolling a trade (close and reopen) YES The bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. confirming collateral on forward repo YES Repricing/Adjustment under GMRA 2000 4(j) & 4(k) or GMRA 2011 4(k) & 4(l) YES The bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. substitution of collateral YES If this event results in the booking of a new trade, the bilateral Confirmation of the new trade should reference the trade identification code of the terminated traded. margin maintenance payments/transfers NO Advance notice and subsequent manufactured payments NO reporting will be provided but this is a corporate events NO different process to Confirmation.